ADRIANDLT/myfirstconsoleapp/README.md

 # myfirstconsoleapp
-My first console app with questions and drawing Simpson
+My first console app with questions and drawing Simpson.

+By Adrian De la Torre.